Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-Cystic fibrosis (CF) is a lifelong condition that affects your lungs, digestive system, and other organs.
+CF is a lifelong condition that affects your lungs, digestive system, and other organs.
 Your mucus, tears, sweat, and saliva become so thick and sticky that they clog your lungs and digestive system.
 CF usually causes problems with breathing and with breaking down and absorbing food.
-Cystic fibrosis is a genetic disorder.
-If your parents or close relatives have CF, there is a higher risk that you may have it.

 What are the signs and symptoms of CF?

-- Clubbing of fingers or toes (become large, blunt, and rounded)
+- Clubbing of fingers or toes (large, blunt, and rounded)

 - Weakness and fatigue